vsspnkkvr/Backend-ruby-methods/README.md

-# backend1-week-4
+# Ruby Methods, Classes, and Blocks

-Create a git branch called lesson and put the following ruby programs in it.
+Create a git branch called methods-lesson and put the following ruby programs in it.

 (1) Write a method that returns in an array all the numbers between 1 and 100 that are divisible by 2 or 3 or 5.
 Then call the method in your program and print out what it returns.
 Call the program divisible.rb.